xiecong/Simple-Implementation-of-ML-Algorithms/README.md

     * Fitting by Baum-Welch
     * Prediction by Viterbi

+* Heuristic Search
+    * Monte Carlo tree search
-* WIP
+    * Minimax
-    * add results in this readme

 Feel free to use the code.
 Please contact me if you have any question: xiecng [at] gmail.com